CumulusNetworks/docs/content/version/cumulus-linux-321/Interface-Configuration-and-Management/Layer-1-and-Switch-Port-Attributes.md

  - /display/CL321/Layer+1+and+Switch+Port+Attributes
  - /pages/viewpage.action?pageId=5126996
 pageID: 5126996
+---
----This chapter discusses the various network interfaces on a switch running Cumulus Linux, how to configure various interface-level settings (if needed) and some troubleshooting commands.
+This chapter discusses the various network interfaces on a switch running Cumulus Linux, how to configure various interface-level settings (if needed) and some troubleshooting commands.